Are You Living Your Life…or Outsourcing It Away?

 Be willing and open-minded enough to learn and do your own research.

-I became a carnivore after one year of dietary research and would today feel confident to claim that the carnivore diet is a healthy (if not the healthiest) diet because I’ve done the research and know what I’m talking about.
+I became a carnivore after one year of dietary research and would today feel confident to claim that the carnivore diet is a healthy diet.

 However, should I one day notice that I don’t function as well as I should, I won’t hesitate to investigate and be willing to change my diet if empirical results come to darken the diet’s reputation.